About GamePeople

 - Platform: Wii 3DS 360 PS3 version(s)

 The best games for secondary, high-school, teenagers, adolescent kids and young-adults aged from 12 to 17 years old.
-These games provide thrilling experiences that major on brash, loud (sometimes busty) protagonists and aim to connect with the students in our families.
+These games provide thrilling experiences that major on brash, loud protagonists and aim to connect with the teens in our families.

 Tom Clancy's Ghost Recon Shadow Wars